ibm-cloud-architecture/refarch-eda-store-inventory/README.md

 The aggregates are kept in state store and exposed via interactive queries.

-The goal of this note is to present how to run this store inventory aggregator locally using Strimzi Kafka image, and how to build it.
+The goal of this note is to present how to run this store inventory aggregator locally using Event Streams Kafka image, and how to build it.

 Updated 03/09/2022: